utelecon/utelecon.github.io/en/articles/club-activity/index.md

   - **Using Albums**

     LINE Albums allow you to post images to the group that can be viewed at any time.
 This feature is recommended if you wish to use images to introduce your profile since it is easy to view all the images in an album at once.
-For details on how to create an album, please refer to the official [LINE Minna no Usage Guide](https://guide.line.me/ja/chats-calls-notifications/chats/create-albums.html)（in Japanese）.
+For details on how to create an album, please refer to the official [LINE Minna no Usage Guide](https://guide.line.me/ja/chats-calls-notifications/chats/create-albums.html) (in Japanese).

     【Example of a Profile Image】
     ![](fig2.jpg)